GideonBature/doit/src/README.md

 Here are the available scripts you can use:

 - `npm run dev`: Starts the application in development mode using Nodemon.
-- `npm run start`: Starts the application in production mode.
+- `npm start`: Starts the application in production mode.

 ## Folder Structure